-Combustible waste material is any solid waste material that can readily ignite and burn under normal conditions.
+Reconomy processes combustible waste material.
+Combustible waste is any solid waste material that can readily ignite and burn under normal conditions.

 This includes:

-- · wood and wood-based products

-- paper and cardboard plastic and textiles

-- · rubber, including shredded or crumbed tyres

-- · waste-derived fuels

-- · metal with combustible contaminants

-- any other waste material that may pose a notable fire risk.
+- · wood and wood-based products - · paper and cardboard · plastic and textiles - · rubber, including shredded or crumbed tyres - · waste-derived fuels - · metal with combustible contaminants - any other waste material that may pose a notable fire risk.

-Crumbed Rubber is stored on site within the?
+Up to 10 tonnes of Crumbed Rubber is stored on site within Depot 19.